makamys/MCLib/README.md

 In place of `<VERSION>`, use a release number (e.g. `0.3.4`).

+> A commit hash can also be used, but doing this in production is discouraged as it may make MCLib unable to correctly select the highest version of the library.

 ### Shade configuration

 The above snippet assumes there is a `shade` configuration in your build script.
 If there isn't, you can use the below one as an example (the `configurations` block has to go before the `dependencies` block).
 For additional explanation on what this does, see [ForgeGradle's shading tutorial](http://web.archive.org/web/20150403035341/http://forgegradle.readthedocs.org/en/FG_1.2/user-guide/shading/).